bytedance/ContentV/README.md

 - A systematic multi-stage training strategy leveraging flow matching for enhanced efficiency
 - A cost-effective reinforcement learning with human feedback framework that improves generation quality without requiring additional human annotations

-Our 8B model achieves state-of-the-art result (85.14 on VBench) in only 4 weeks of training with 256×64GB NPUs.
+Our open-source 8B model (based on Stable Diffusion 3.5 Large and Wan-VAE) achieves state-of-the-art result (85.14 on VBench) in only 4 weeks of training with 256×64GB NPUs.

 <div align="center">
     <img src="./assets/demo.jpg" width="100%">